chronicleprotocol/oracle-suite/cmd/rpc-splitter/README.md

 ## How it works

 Using third-party RPC providers is convenient, but for tasks that require a high level of security, it makes the security of the entire system dependent on that one RPC provider.
-RPC-Splitter solves this problem by comparing results from multiple RPC endpoints.
+The RPC Splitter helps to solve this problem.

-RPC-Splitter works similarly to a proxy, but instead of passing the request to a single server, it passes the request to multiple servers and returns the result only if all servers return the same response (for some commands, it calculates the median of the returned values).
-If more than two endpoints are specified, then if one of the servers returns a different result or error, it will be ignored.
+The RPC Splitter works similarly to a proxy, but instead of forwarding the request to one server, it forwards it to multiple servers and compares the results against each other, thereby guaranteeing data integrity.
+If more than two endpoints are specified then if one of the servers returns a different result or error, it will be ignored.

 ## Supported methods

-- `eth_blockNumber` (returns the lowest block number that is equal to or greater than the median of all block numbers minus 3)
+- `eth_blockNumber` - returns the lowest block number that is equal to or greater than the median of all block numbers minus 3
 - `eth_getBlockByHash`
 - `eth_getBlockByNumber`
 - `eth_getTransactionByHash`